makoto/osaka/events/building-the-new-web/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: "Building The New Web - Osaka edition"
+name: "Building The New Web - Osaka: with Waves, BIFROST, CasperLabs, Offchain Labs, Oasis Labs, Coda Protocol, Taxa Network"

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.